noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/authwit.md

 We have cases where we need a non-wallet contract to approve an action to be executed by another contract.
 One of the cases could be when making more complex defi where funds are passed along.
 When doing so, we need the intermediate contracts to support approving of actions on their behalf.

-To support this, we must implement the `spend_public_authwit` function as seen in the snippet below.

-#include_code authwit_uniswap_get /noir-projects/noir-contracts/contracts/uniswap_contract/src/main.nr rust

-It also needs a way to update those storage values.
-Since we want the updates to be trustless, we can compute the action based on the function inputs, and then have the contract compute the key at which it must add a `true` to approve the action.
+This is fairly straight forward to do using the `auth` library which include logic for updating values in the public auth registry.
+Namely, you can prepare the `message_hash` using `compute_call_authwit_hash` and then simply feed it into the `set_authorized` function (both are in `auth` library) to update the value.

+When another contract later is consuming the authwit using `assert_current_call_valid_authwit_public` it will be calling the registry, and spend that authwit.

 An example of this would be our Uniswap example which performs a cross chain swap on L1.
 In here, we both do private and public auth witnesses, where the public is set by the uniswap L2 contract itself.
-In the below snippet, you can see that we compute the action hash, and then update an `approved_action` mapping with the hash as key and `true` as value.
+In the below snippet, you can see that we compute the action hash and update the value in the registry.
 When we then call the `token_bridge` to execute afterwards, it reads this value, burns the tokens, and consumes the authentication.

 #include_code authwit_uniswap_set /noir-projects/noir-contracts/contracts/uniswap_contract/src/main.nr rust